Enter your mobile no. An OTP will be sent to this no.

 By continuing, you agree to Pathkind’s Terms of Use and Privacy Policy.Vitamin B12 is an essential nutrient, particularly for those on a vegetarian or vegan diet, as it plays a key role in energy production, brain function, and red blood cell formation.
 But for vegetarians, finding natural B12 sources can be a challenge, especially in an Indian vegetarian diet, where most traditional foods are not naturally high in B12.

-Luckily, with a bit of creativity and awareness, there are various ways to get this important nutrient without resorting to meat or fish.
-This guide brings you 10 delicious and traditional Indian foods, each with a boost of B12, whether through natural or fortified sources.
-So if you’re looking to up your B12 intake without compromising on taste, keep reading to discover how these B12-rich dishes can power up your daily diet!
+Luckily, with some creativity and awareness, there are ways to get this important nutrient without eating to meat or fish.
+This guide lists 10 delicious, traditional Indian foods.
+Each has a boost of B12, from natural or fortified sources.
+If you want to boost your B12 intake without losing taste, keep reading.
+These B12-rich dishes can enhance your daily diet!

-Paneer, a popular ingredient in Indian cuisine, is a great natural source of B12 for vegetarians.
-Paneer Tikka is made by marinating paneer in a mix of yogurt and Indian spices and then grilling or roasting it to perfection.
-With its high protein, calcium, and Vitamin B12 content, paneer is a nutritional powerhouse.
-Pair it with roasted vegetables or chutney to enhance both flavor and nutrient intake.
+Paneer is a common ingredient in Indian cooking.
+It's an excellent natural source of B12 for vegetarians.
+Paneer Tikka is made by marinating paneer in yogurt and spices.
+Then, it is grilled or roasted to perfection.
+Paneer is a nutritional powerhouse.
+It is high in protein, calcium, and Vitamin B12.
+Pair it with roasted vegetables or chutney to boost flavours and nutrients.

 This dish is not only delicious but also keeps you full for longer due to the high protein content.
-Additionally, adding turmeric, cumin, and coriander to the marinade increases its health benefits, as these spices have anti-inflammatory and digestive properties.
+Also, adding turmeric, cumin, and coriander to the marinade boosts its health benefits.
+These spices have anti-inflammatory and digestive properties.

-For vegans, Tofu Bhurji offers a savory and nutritious alternative to scrambled eggs or paneer bhurji.
-Tofu itself doesn’t naturally contain B12, but many types of tofu are fortified with this essential vitamin, so it’s worth checking the labels.
-In Tofu Bhurji, crumbled tofu is cooked with onions, tomatoes, bell peppers, and a blend of spices like turmeric, chili powder, and garam masala.
+FTofu Bhurji is a tasty, healthy option for vegans.
+It replaces scrambled eggs or paneer bhurji.
+Tofu doesn't naturally contain B12.
+But, many types are fortified with it.
+So, check the labels.
+Tofu Bhurji is a dish made with crumbled tofu.
+It has onions, tomatoes, bell peppers, and spices.
+They include turmeric, chili powder, and garam masala.

-Tofu Bhurji is also a versatile dish: it can be enjoyed with whole-grain toast, wrapped in a roti, or even served as a side to a vegetable pulao.
-The added benefit of fortified tofu is that it contributes to your B12 needs while providing a hearty amount of protein.
+Tofu Bhurji is a versatile dish.
+You can enjoy it with whole-grain toast, wrap it in a roti, or serve it as a side to vegetable pulao.
+Fortified tofu has the added benefit of providing B12.
+It also has a lot of protein.

-One of the simplest ways to incorporate B12 into your diet is through fortified breakfast cereals, which are often fortified with B12 as well as other essential nutrients like iron, vitamin D, and calcium.
+A simple way to add B12 to your diet is to eat fortified breakfast cereals.
+They are often fortified with B12 and other nutrients like iron, vitamin D, and calcium.
 Look for cereals with low sugar content and high fiber for a more balanced breakfast.

 To enhance your B12 intake further, pair your cereal with fortified almond or soy milk.
 Adding nuts, seeds, or fresh fruit on top can boost the meal’s nutrient profile and keep you full longer.
-This combination is ideal for a quick and balanced breakfast, particularly for people who prefer a plant-based diet.
+This mix is perfect for a quick, balanced breakfast.
+It's great for those who prefer a plant-based diet.

 Flaxseed, while not naturally rich in B12, can be fortified with B12 powder to make a flavorful chutney powder that is both nutritious and easy to add to various dishes.
 To prepare, grind flaxseeds with spices like roasted cumin seeds, dried red chilies, and salt.
 Once powdered, add a small amount of B12 supplement powder or fortified salt to the mix for a nutrient boost.

-Flaxseed chutney powder is rich in omega-3 fatty acids, fiber, and other essential nutrients, making it a valuable addition to an Ayurvedic diet.
-Sprinkle it over idlis, dosas, or rice for an extra layer of flavor and nutrition.
-The combination of flaxseeds and B12 fortification makes it a smart addition to vegetarian diets.
+Flaxseed chutney powder is high in omega-3s, fiber, and nutrients.
+It's a great addition to an Ayurvedic diet.
+Sprinkle it over idlis, dosas, or rice for an extra layer of flavour and nutrition.
+Flaxseeds, plus B12, make it a smart addition to vegetarian diets.

 Smoothies are an easy way to pack several nutrients into one meal.
-For a B12 boost, try blending fortified almond milk or soy milk with fruits like bananas, berries, or even mangoes.
-Adding a spoonful of chia seeds or flaxseeds further enriches the smoothie with fiber and omega-3s.
+For a B12 boost, blend fortified almond or soy milk with fruits.
+Bananas, berries, and mangoes work well.
+A spoonful of chia or flaxseeds boosts the smoothie.
+It adds fiber and omega-3s.

-For an even greater B12 punch, consider adding a spoonful of amla powder (Indian gooseberry), as amla is a rich source of Vitamin C, which enhances the absorption of B12.
-Smoothies are great as a breakfast or a snack option, giving you an energy boost along with essential vitamins and minerals.
+For a bigger B12 boost, add a spoonful of amla powder (Indian gooseberry).
+Amla is high in Vitamin C, which helps absorb B12.
+Smoothies are great for breakfast or a snack.
+They boost your energy and provide vitamins and minerals.

-Mushrooms, particularly shiitake mushrooms, have a trace amount of B12, and their earthy flavor pairs beautifully with Indian spices.
-In Mushroom Masala, shiitake mushrooms are cooked with onions, tomatoes, garlic, ginger, and spices like turmeric, coriander, and garam masala.
+Mushrooms contain a small amount of B12.
+Their earthy taste works well with Indian spices.
+Mushroom Masala cooks mushrooms with onions, tomatoes, garlic, and ginger.
+It uses spices: turmeric, coriander, and garam masala.

 The result is a hearty, flavorful dish that’s perfect with roti, rice, or as a side.
-Mushroom Masala not only brings a dose of B12 to your meal but also supplies other nutrients, like vitamin D, potassium, and antioxidants.
-Including mushrooms regularly in your diet is a tasty way to support your health while adding variety to your meals.
+Mushroom Masala adds B12 to your meal.
+It also has vitamin D, potassium, and antioxidants.
+Eating mushrooms often is a tasty way to boost your health and add variety to your meals.

 Spinach and cheese parathas are a popular Indian breakfast option, combining two nutritious ingredients that work well together to provide a balance of taste and nutrition.
 Spinach offers fiber, iron, and several other vitamins, while cheese contributes B12, protein, and calcium.